akaabdullahmateen/roadmap/mechatronics/product-design/lectures/lecture-1/index.md

-# Product Design : Lecture 1
+# Product Design: Lecture 1

 ## Product Experience

-Ordinarily, there are three dimensions of product experience:
+A product is experienced, ordinarily, on three dimensions:

 - Utilitarian function
   : What does the product do, how does it do it, how well does it do it, is it comfortable, and is it durable?